shadowsnow124/realtime-object-detecion-using-YOLO/README.md

-# YOLO Real-Time Object Detection 🦾🎥
+# Real-Time Object Detection using YOLO11n

 This project uses [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) with OpenCV to run **real-time object detection** from your webcam.
 It allows you to: